swisschain/Lykke-HftApi-Docs/source/index.html.md

 ```

 ## Timestamp type
-Here you can see: How manage timestamp type in API contract.
+Here you can see: How manage `TimeStamp` type in API contract.

 *The timestamp is always used in the **time zone UTC+0***